-Discover the five things I’ve learned about writing and reading great non-fiction.
+View the archive of my two-hour class and discover the Five Things I’ve Learned about writing and reading great non-fiction.

-I’m an author, an analyst, and — currently — a Professor of Practice of Human Rights at Yale University’s Jackson Institute for Global Affairs.
+I’m an author, an analyst, and — currently — a Senior Fellow at Yale University’s Jackson Institute for Global Affairs.
 But first, and always, I am a reporter.
 I write long-format narratives, mainly about war and the politics of conflict.

 I’m a former Guggenheim Fellow, and in 2020 I was awarded the Black Dodd Prize, the American Academy of Arts and Letters highest prize in Non-Fiction.
 My award-winning book, The Morning They Came For Us: Dispatches from Syria, has been translated into 30 languages.
 I’ve written seven other books on war and conflict, served as the Middle East Editor at Newsweek reporting mainly on human rights abuses and investigating war crimes, and been a frequent writer for The New York Times, the New York Review of Books, Harpers, Granta and The Guardian.

 Some of the greatest forms of literature come in the form of narrative nonfiction – in particular memoir and essay.
 I look forward to leading you through five things I’ve learned about this form.

 In this live, two-hour class, I’ll talk about the essential role that great non-fiction narrative plays in shaping readers’ and writers’ understanding of the world.
 I’ll also share the most storytelling techniques I’ve found most useful in my own work: I’ll talk about the best ways to interview sources (including family members and voices from the past), and address each of the essential components of great narrative: construction, timing, research, pace, dialogue, and recall.